 Introduction

-This short takes us on a journey of discovery and knowledge that will lead us to the ultimate truth and reality.
+This short booklet takes us on a journey of discovery and knowledge that will lead us to the ultimate truth and reality.

-The herein is supported by the most authentic source, namely the Qur’an.
+The information herein is supported by the most authentic source, namely the Qur’an.
 It is the pure and unaltered word of Allah (God) that provides us with the true knowledge of the absolute truth.

 Reading and reflecting over this guidance will help answer many questions that our hearts and minds may ask.
 Who is our Lord?
 Why has He created us?
 What is the purpose of our existence?
 What will happen after we die?
 And so on.